ultraviolet-1986/patina/README.md

 rest of the shell and help to prevent naming conflicts.

-With Patina version `0.1.0` and later, semantic version numbering is added and can be displayed by using the `p-version` command.
+With Patina version `0.1.0` and later, semantic version numbering is added and can be toward the top of the window on startup.
 This will be in the format of `Major.Minor.Revision`.

 ## Patina Style Guide